creditkarma/thrift-typescript/README.md

 #### Service

 Services are a little more complex.
 There are two parts to a service.
-There is the `Client` for sending service requests and the `Processor` for handling serving requests.
+There is the `Client` for sending service requests and the `Processor` for handling service requests.
 The service `Client` and the service `Processor` are each generated classes.
 They are wrapped, along with some other internal objects, in a `namespace` that has the name of your service.

 Given Thrift: